Find your spark again

 Qualifications are important to some people, so here are mine:

-I have been working full-time as a psychotherapist since 2016.
+I have been working full-time as a somatic psychotherapist and counsellor since 2015.
 I am a Clinical Professional member of PACFA (membership no’ 23732) and a Provisional Professional member of DTAA.
 I have a Master of Mental Health (Psychotherapy) from University of Queensland (2018), Advanced Diplomas in Somatics and Dance-Movement Therapy (2019), Integrative Somatic Psychotherapy (2015 and 2019), and Integrative Somatic Trauma Therapy (2021).
 For my full qualifications please see About me.

 One of my clients described me as a ‘mental martial artist’